 A note on Interviews

-I have had one Skype interview before, yes it was awkward and luckily for me the director interviewing wasn't too sure how to do this himself, I just smiled, dressed nicely and explained who I was.
-Although 1-1 will always be easier, online interviews can happen sometimes these days.
+I have had one Skype interview before for a film crew job.
+I just smiled, dressed nicely and went through my work experience.
+Although 1-1 will always be easier, online interviews can sometimes happen.

 The cover letter examples I have given can be copied and edited for your own use.
 You could also write your own film production cover letter and use the same template again and again.
 Cover Letter template format -

 Introduction - Explain who you are and what job you are applying for.
 Short sentences are best.